UncreatedStaff/SteamOid2/README.md

 * Send a **POST** request to `client.GetAuthorizeUri(uri)` to ask Steam to confirm that the Steam ID provided was actually logged in to (from the backend).

 * Use `client.CheckAuthorizationResponse(response)` to check that the response from the **POST** indicates a valid login session.

+* For more detailed information see the 2 available samples.
+The FullSample contains a dependency-injection example and the BasicSample is just a basic console application.

 If you're seeing `Error` when you try to log in from Steam, make sure the realm domain name is the same as the callback domain name.